Skip to main content

 Vitamin C

-Function: Works as an antioxidant, protects immune cells from damage and to boost their effectiveness
+Function: Works as an antioxidant, both protecting immune cells from damage and increasing their effectiveness.

 Sources: Guava, citrus fruits (orange, lemon), kiwi, bell peppers, strawberries, cantaloupe, tomato, tomato juice, broccoli, brussel sprouts.